Lemlist → Attio: outbound that actually shows up in the CRM

 Direction

-Attio ↔ Lemlist (bidirectional enrollment + replies)
+Attio ↔ Lemlist (bidirectional enrollment + reply sync)

 Stack

-Lemlist API, Attio API, n8n, Slack (lead routing)
+Lemlist API, Attio API, n8n, Slack

 The what